-(1) For the purposes of this Convention, the term "permanent establishment" means a fixed place of business through which the business of an enterprise is wholly or partly carried on.
+(1) For the purposes of this Convention, the term "permanent establishment" shall mean the fixed place of business through which the enterprise, wholly or in part, is being operated.

 - (b) a branch;

 - (c) an office;